 The courses in public administration are designed to increase the student's understanding of the internal organizational environment and to help the student develop needed managerial skills.
 Courses in public policy give the student an understanding of the social, political and economic environment in which public programs develop and operate.
 Courses in research methods provide the skills necessary in today's complex government agencies and activities.
 A track of specialization provides the student with additional competence in an area linked to individual interests and/or career goals.

 A departmental selection committee makes the admission decisions in three cycles.

 - Fall admission with funding consideration: The application deadline is Feb.
 15 for admission with funding consideration in the following fall semester.
 Please complete the graduate assistantship application.

 - Regular fall admission deadline (with no request for funding): April 15.

 - Spring admission: The application deadline is Nov.
 1 for admission the following spring semester.
 (Assistantship offers generally are not made for the spring admission cycle.)

 - Minimum 2.75 overall GPA (B.A./B.S.) or a 3.0 GPA for last two years of B.A./B.S.

-- GRE Scores: Verbal and Quantitative scores should be a minimum of 154, though some exceptions are made for students based on upon their skill set and other qualifications (or GMAT, LSAT equivalent)
+- GRE Scores: verbal and quantitative scores should be a minimum of 154, though some exceptions are made for students based on upon their skill set and other qualifications (or GMAT equivalent)

-- 18 credit hours (six courses) of coursework in the political science/social sciences
+- 18 credit hours (six courses) of coursework in political science/social science